U.S. nationals: Water Quality, Watershed Protection and Restoration Programs

 - Review and make recommendations on various documents or plans for consistency with regulations, EPA policy and/or accepted technical practices

 - Participate in technical support for agency decisions or actions

 - Review data using appropriate data analytics to make recommendations on agency actions or decisions

 - Conduct research or investigations on technical topics to support agency actions or decisions

 - Contribute to the preparation of technical and scientific documents related to litigation

 This program, administered by ORAU through its contract with the U.S. Department of Energy (DOE) to manage the Oak Ridge Institute for Science and Education (ORISE), was established through an interagency agreement between DOE and EPA.
 The initial appointment is for one year, but may be renewed upon recommendation of EPA and is contingent on the availability of funds.
 The participant will receive a monthly stipend commensurate with educational level and experience.
 Proof of health insurance is required for participation in this program.
 The appointment is full-time at EPA in the Seattle, Washington, area.
 Participants do not become employees of EPA, DOE or the program administrator, and there are no employment-related benefits.

-The qualified candidate should have received master's degree in one of the relevant fields, or be currently pursuing the degree and will reach completion by the appointment start date.
+The qualified candidate should have received a master's degree in one of the relevant fields, or be currently pursuing the degree and will reach completion by June 1, 2020.
 Degree must have been received within five years of the appointment start date.

-- Experience or familiarity with databases, R, Excel, ACCESS, GIS and/or modeling
+- Experience or familiarity with databases, R, Microsoft applications such as Excel, GIS and/or modeling

-- Knowledge of Clean Water Act Programs and nonpoint source pollution
+- Knowledge of Clean Water Act and Drinking Water Act Programs

 - Interest, knowledge and/or experience with environmental policy, law and regulations